flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/4_signatures.md

 Of course, all the types on the left and right do not match in their mutability, as of the last example.
 To change the C mutability you can simply put `const` in front, and on Flint you can put `mut` or `const` in front.

 Re-sizing and relocating the string inside of C will result in a crash inside of Flint, as the string it pointed to is no longer valid, so be aware that interoping with C could very well break stuff in wonky ways.
+It is recommended to only pass immutable strings to C for this very reason, so in the extern definition in Flint you should not use `mut` together with `str`, except you know what you are doing of course.

 ## Data